tim-net/ElevatorApp/README.md

 # Elevator simulation Application
 Call it like this:
-java -var Elevator-1.0-SNAPSHOT-jar-with-dependencies.jar -s 2 -fh 3 -dt 1
+java -jar Elevator-1.0-SNAPSHOT-jar-with-dependencies.jar -s 2 -fh 3 -dt 1
 Where s - speed of elevator in meters per second, fh - floor height in meters, dt - timeout of door opening/closing in seconds.
 For more information call with flag -h or --help **Description:**